Skip to content

 Group Anti-Money Laundering Policy Statement

-FAB Group is committed to uphold the highest standards in combatting money laundering and terrorism financing, in accordance with UAE laws and regulations, and the Financial Action Task Force (FATF) recommendations and international best practices.
-As a global financial institution, FAB has a critical role in protecting and safeguarding the financial system and hence, it has adopted a zero tolerance approach to non-compliance with the laws and regulations of the jurisdictions in which it operates.
+FAB Group is committed to uphold the highest standards in combatting money laundering and terrorism financing, in accordance with UAE laws and regulations (including jurisdictions in which it operates), and the Financial Action Task Force (FATF) recommendations and international best practices.
+As a global financial institution, FAB will not intentionally allow actions and activities that would result in breaching the applicable AML & CTF laws and regulations.

 Group AML Program

-FAB Group has established a global Anti-Money Laundering (AML)-Counter Terrorist Financing (CTF) program to protect both its clients and affiliates from the risks of money laundering and terrorism financing.
+FAB Group has established a global Anti-Money Laundering (AML)-Counter Terrorist Financing (CTF) program to protect both its clients, branches, subsidiaries, and affiliates from the risks of money laundering and terrorism financing.
 The foundation of this program is FAB’s AML-CTF Policy, which provides the minimum set of standards to be adhered across the Group and to also ensure Compliance with the applicable local regulatory requirements where it operates.

 The program includes but is not limited to: